Signs of a narcissist.

-So many hit a moment within their lives, I like to call it the light bulb moment, when we’ve been walking around in a trance often knowing something isn’t quite right, yet too busy questioning ourselves, or making excuses for other people’s negative behaviours, trying to help those that are damaging to our, mental, physical and emotional health, without even realising it, then something clicks and we realise that their treatment, behaviour and actions towards us are not right, that lightbulb moment, it can be one insignificant thing or one major after so many, and we start connecting the dots, then we might stumble across the word narcissist, not knowing enough, yet knowing some we might question am I the narcissist?
-First if you ask this the answer is usually no, then remember whatever you did was either to protect yourself from harm or to help them, it was with good intentions, you can see others perspectives, you feel guilt and remorse, you have empathy and can put yourself in another’s shoes all qualities narcissists are missing.
+So many hit a moment within their lives.
+I like to call it the light bulb moment when we’ve been walking around in a trance often knowing something isn’t quite right, yet too busy questioning ourselves, or making excuses for other people’s negative behaviours, trying to help those that are damaging to our, mental, physical and emotional health, without even realising it.
+Something clicks, and we realise that their treatment, behaviour and actions towards us are not right that lightbulb moment it can be one insignificant thing or one major after so many.
+We start connecting the dots, then we might stumble across the word narcissist, not knowing enough, yet knowing some we might question am I the narcissist?
+First, if you ask this the answer is usually no, then remember whatever you did was either to protect yourself from harm or to help them, it was with good intentions, you can see others perspectives, you feel guilt and remorse, you have empathy and can put yourself in another’s shoes all qualities narcissists are missing.

 If the narcissist in your life is a friend, co-worker, boss, relative or partner, you might discover one of your parents or both are, so you’ve walked around attracting them believing and accepting their behaviour as normal, that you should have never accepted.

-Gaslighting is psychological manipulation to distort another person’s reality, and is a hideous form of mental torture, making the target find it increasingly difficult to know their own realities and truths.
+Gaslighting is psychological manipulation to distort another person’s reality.
+It is a hideous form of mental torture, making the target find it increasingly difficult to know their own realities and truths.

 Silent treatments, another psychological manipulation, for the narcissist to keep control by causing the target extreme mental-emotional pain, and to look for what they did and to right that with the narcissist to escape the pain.

-Provoking, a narcissist will look for an argument in any given situation if it suits them, they will go all out to destroy special occasions, then they will gaslight, and blame shift, they will deny things they said, blame you for thing you might not have even done, whatever they can to escape responsibility and accountability and turn it all into you, with their twisted words we believe them.
+Provoking, a narcissist will look for an argument in any given situation if it suits them, they will go all out to destroy special occasions.
+They will gaslight, and blame shift, they will deny things they said, blame you for thing you might not have even done, whatever they can to escape responsibility and accountability and turn it all into you, with their twisted words we believe them.
 Things also like “it wasn’t that bad.”
 “That never happened.”
-And if you didn’t I wouldn’t.”
+And if you didn’t, I wouldn’t.”

 This can cause reactive abuse, which they will play down their behaviour and exaggerate ours, with our hippocampus shrinking our memories slowly fade and with the gaslighting, we start to truly blame ourselves and make excuses for their behaviour towards us.
 With our emotions on overload with think, it’s down to how we are feeling and blame ourselves.